MohsinAnwaaronlyOfficial/silhouette-releases/README.md

 ## Changelog

+**3.2.4** — warm-up check-ins run their planned minutes (only ≤5-min ones are the quick 'glance' kind) · Studio inbox read from a foreground tab (fixes all-day '0 comments' on profiles that reopened with restored tabs) · fleet-wide weekly budget in the health report · no stale 'update available' banner.

 **3.2.3** — reliability: false 'IXBrowser unreachable' alerts gone (debounced + recovery line) · warm-up results reach the health report · replies work again on channels whose Google account has more than one channel · empty inbox only when Studio says 'No comments found'.

 **3.2.2** — fix: warm-up results reach the health report again (silent since 3.1.6) · empty Studio inboxes explained.